pizzalorddex/homebridge-unifi-ap-light/README.md

 Control the light rings on your UniFi Access Point(s) with HomeKit!

 ## Features
+- **Multi-Site Support:** Supports multiple UniFi sites (tenants) in a single Homebridge config.
-- **Dynamic Discovery:** Automatically discovers all UniFi APs on your network.
+- **Dynamic Discovery:** Automatically discovers UniFi APs across one or more specified sites.
-- **Real-time Updates:** Changes made through HomeKit are reflected immediately on your devices.
+- **Real-time Updates:** Changes made in HomeKit instantly reflect on your access points.
-- **Advanced Configuration:** Supports detailed configuration for filtering APs to display in the Home app.
+- **Advanced Filtering:** Include or exclude specific APs by ID.
-- **Backwards Compatible:** Supports both older and newer UniFi APIs for better compatibility.
+- **Compatiblity:** Supports self-hosted and Ubiquiti-hosted (e.g. UDM) UniFi API structures.
-- **API Session Manager:** Ensures the connection to the API doesn't break down due to cookie/token changes.
+- **Session Management:** Robust handling of cookie- and token-based API authentication.

 ## Installation
-Search for `homebridge-unifi-ap-light`, or run either:
+Search for `homebridge-unifi-ap-light` in the Homebridge UI, or run:

 ```sh
 npm install -g homebridge-unifi-ap-light
 ```

-Or
+Or, with Yarn:

 ```sh
 yarn global add homebridge-unifi-ap-light
 ```

 ## Usage

-Create a local UniFi OS user, take note of the username and password.
+1. Create a dedicated UniFi OS local user (not your UI account).
+2. Note the username and password.
-Add the following to your `config.json`:
+3. Add the following to your Homebridge `config.json`:

 ```json
 {
   "name": "UniFi AP Lights",